scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 Try to restore a targets body, healing injuries and closing wounds.
 You may attempt to remove as many Lesser and Greater Wounds as you wish.
 Make a spellcasting roll, adding 2 Bad dice for every Lesser Wound and 4 Terrible dice for every Greater Wound.
-On a success the effects of these wounds are removed.
+On success the effects of these wounds are removed.

 Add an enhanced die for every level above 2nd.